danielfett/draft-dpop/main.md

 and method are enforced via the respective claims in the JWTs).
 To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a relatively brief period.
-Servers SHOULD store the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests for which the `jti` value has been seen before.
+Servers SHOULD store, in the context of the requst URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
 In order to guard against memory exhaustion attacks a server SHOULD reject DPoP proof JWTs with unnecessarily large `jti` values or store only a hash thereof.